cwoods97/CSE110-App/README.md

 Audio Playbar Bug: <br />
   On a review session page of a session with audio recording, when the user clicks the triangular play button, the audio starts playing back.
 However, the user won’t be able to change the current position on the timeline.
 This bug is due to the recorder not successfully storing the metadata of the recording.
 We are working to fix this bug.

+Recording Indication Bar Bug: <br />
+  When a user creates a session, starts an audio recording, makes noise to make the recording indication bar move, stops the session while the indication bar is still moving which freezes the bar as is, ends the session, then creates a new session, the recording indication bar stays frozen from the previous session.
+This bug is related to resetting the bar’s state and re-rendering.
+We are working to fix this bug.

 # Features In-Progress: